MarkTLite/elite-clothing/README.md

 ## Link:
 https://elite-fashion.netlify.app

-## Concepts Applied
+## Key Concepts Applied
-React<br>
+React, React Router,<br>
 SASS<br>

 ## Current Features
 Category List<br>

 ## Branch Strategy
-Create a new branch for each feature, fix or optimization and add a PR.
+Git pull then Create a new branch for each feature, fix or optimization then add a PR.

-## Run
+## To Run
 Used vite instead of create-react-app so

     npm install